Neural Collapse in Multi-label Learning with Pick-all-label Loss: Experiments

 \section{Experiments}

-In this section, we conduct a series of experiments to further demonstrate and analyze the \MLab~NC on different practical deep networks with various multi-label datasets.
-First, when the training data are balanced for Multiplicity-1 samples, \Cref{fig:NC-MNIST-CIFAR10} shows that all practical deep networks exhibit \MLab~NC during the terminal phase of training.
-Second, we investigate \MLab~NC under multiplicity imbalanced-ness on both synthetic (\Cref{fig:NC_High_imba_c10_Mnist}) and real data (\Cref{fig:NC-SVHN}), demonstrating that \MLab~NC holds irrespective of imbalanced-ness in higher multiplicity data.
-Finally, we show that saving of a large portion of network parameters is achievable in training deep networks without compromising performance by exploiting \MLab~NC.
-We begin this section by providing an overview of the training datasets and experimental setups.
+In this section, we first conduct a series of experiments to demonstrate and analyze the \MLab~NC on different practical deep networks with various multi-label datasets.
+Second, we show that the geometric structure of \MLab~NC could efficiently guide \MLab~learning in both testing and training stage for better performance.

-\paragraph{Training dataset \& experimental setup.} We created synthetic Multi-label MNIST \cite{lecun2010mnist} and Cifar10 \cite{krizhevsky2009learning} datasets by applying zero-padding to each image, increasing its width and height to twice the original size, and then combining it with another padded image from a different class.
-An illustration of generated multi-label samples can be found in Figure \ref{fig:sample_mnist_c10}.
-To create the training dataset, for $m=1$ scenario, we randomly picked $3100$ images in each class, and for $m=2$, we generated 200 images for each combination of classes using the pad-stack method described earlier.
-Therefore, the total number of images in the training dataset is calculated as $10 \times 3100 + \binom{10}{2} \times 200 = 40000$.
-To further validate our findings, we conducted additional experiments on the practical SVHN dataset \cite{netzer2011reading} alongside the synthetic datasets.
-In order to preserve the natural characteristics of the SVHN dataset, we applied minimal pre-processing only to ensure a balanced scenario for multiplicity-1, while leaving other aspects of the dataset untouched.

-In terms of training deep networks for \MLab, we use standard ResNet \cite{he2016deep} and VGG \cite{simonyan2014very} network architectures.
-Throughout all the experiments, we use an SGD optimizer with fixed batch size $128$, weight decay $5 \times 10^{-4}$ and momentum $0.9$.
-The learning rate is initially set to $1 \times 10^{-1}$ and dynamically decays to $1 \times 10^{-3}$ following a CosineAnnealing learning rate scheduler as described in \cite{loshchilov2017sgdr}.
-The total number of epochs is set to $200$ for all experiments.